-Latest update May 1, 2018 — This is the latest edition of our study on the state of the mobile web.
-In this study I’ll show you the level of usage of the mobile web last year (2017) as compared to desktop, and how 2017’s usage level compares to 2016.
-The stats in this and last year’s studies were pulled from SimilarWeb and reflect U.S. traffic across the web.
+Latest update April 11, 2019 — This is the latest edition of our study on the state of the mobile web.
+This update demonstrates the growth of the mobile web last year (2018) versus the desktop.
+I’ll also compare the latest data to usage levels in 2016 and 2017.
+The stats in this and our prior studies were pulled from SimilarWeb and reflect U.S. traffic across the web.

 Aggregated Stats: Desktop vs. Mobile

-Let’s also take a look at page views per visit:
+To wrap this section up, let’s also take a look at page views per visitor:

 Stats by Industry Category

-As we did in last year’s study, we also broke the data down by industry category, to see what industries are the most mobile-centric.
+As we did in the last two years’ studies, we also broke the data down by industry category, to determine which industries are the most mobile-centric.
 The variance between categories remains significant:

 Next up, let’s look at time on site by industry category:

-Here we see that every industry has longer time on site for desktop over mobile, except for the adult industry, and books and literature.
-The latter is probably due to people reading on mobile deices such as tablets.
-The autos and vehicles category was the only one that did not see increased average time on site for mobile.
+Here we see that every industry has a longer time on site for desktop over mobile, except for books and literature.
+The latter is probably due to people reading on mobile devices such as tablets.

 Let’s look at bounce rate next: